libellis/DDD-Libellis/README.md

 ## Setup

-If you are in development, you are going to want to build your local node modules before you build your docker container.
-Inside of the /application directory run `npm install`.
+If you are in development just run `make docker-dev`.
+This will first locally install npm modules for the project so you get full IDE support, and then it will build the docker container for the project.

-To build the docker container for the project, simply run `make docker-build` from the root directory.
+If you only want to build the docker container for the project, simply run `make docker-build` from the root directory.
 For now there is no web api layer for endpoint testing, or manual interaction with the application.

 ## Tests

 You can run tests by running `make docker-test` from the root directory.
-This will run all tests from inside of the docker container that got built in the last step.
+This will run all tests from inside of the docker container that got built in the setup step above.

 ## Cleaning up Containers